aws-samples/rag-chatbot-with-bedrock-opensearch-and-document-summaries-in-govcloud/README.md

 - ```FullTextHitScoreThreshold``` – Defines the percentile cut-off of full text hit scores that will be included in the result.
 Any full text results with a relevance score less than this value times the highest result’s relevance score are excluded from the context.

+- ```IncludeTextInReferences``` - When set to "True" the text of material retrieved in each search will be shown with references.
+When set to "False" only the document name and page or section will be shown.
+Default is "False".

-- ```UseSummary``` – If set to True the relevance of all the text in a document from the document summary index is used as part of the overall relevance score for chunks.
-If set to false the document summary index is not used, and only the full text relevance scores are used to determine the relevance of chunks.
+- ```UseSummary``` – If set to "True" the relevance of all the text in a document from the document summary index is used as part of the overall relevance score for chunks.
+If set to "False" the document summary index is not used, and only the full text relevance scores are used to determine the relevance of chunks.
+Default is "True".

 - ```SummaryWeightOverFullText``` – Sets the weighting of document summary result vs. full text result relevance scores in calculating the overall relevance score of a particular chunk.
 Higher values weight the document summary relevance more.
 Lower values weight the full text summary relevance more.

 - ```SummaryHitScoreThreshold``` – Sets the percentage value used as a cut-off for relevance scores retrieved from the OpenSearch document summary index.
 Any document summary results with a relevance score less than this value times the highest document summary result’s relevance score are excluded from the context.

-- ```UseDate``` - If set to True the age of each document will be used to adjust the relevance of full text hit scores downward as they age until the ```YearsUntilNoValue``` age is reached, at which point the relevance score will become zero.
+- ```UseDate``` - If set to "True" the age of each document will be used to adjust the relevance of full text hit scores downward as they age until the ```YearsUntilNoValue``` age is reached, at which point the relevance score will become zero.
+If set to "False" document date is not used to determine document relevance.
+Default is "True".

 - ```YearsUntilNoValue``` - Sets the number of years each document may age until it has no value as described above.